Registered Member

 - Attend a skiing OR teaching prerequisite in the current season or either of the previous two seasons and prior to the Level III Teaching Assessment.
 Please see below.

-Skiing Prerequisites: | Teaching Prerequisites: |
+| Skiing Prerequisites: | Teaching Prerequisites: |

-Moguls 200 or 300 | Coaching High End Skiing |
+| Intermediate Moguls | Coaching High End Skiing |

-Gateway to Dynamic Skiing | Children’s Specialist 2 |
+| Advanced Moguls | Children’s Specialist 2 |

-Skiing 200 | Freestyle Specialist 2 |
+| Dynamic Diamonds | Any Freestyle Specialist |

-Alpine Race Clinic | Movement Analysis 201 |
+| Alpine Race Clinic | Movement Analysis 201 |

-Spring Academy | Stance & Alignment |
+| Any Freestyle Specialist | Stance & Alignment |

 Requirements

-- One-day Level III Skiing Assessment: Candidates will be evaluated on the Assessment Criteria of the National Standards.
+Candidates will be evaluated on the Assessment Criteria of the National Standards.

 Resources

-Alpine Development Team
+Development Team

 Are you a Level III instructor who would like to take it to the next level and join the Education Staff?
-The Dev Team is a group of highly skilled Level III instructors who are training to become Eastern Alpine Examiners.
+The Dev Team is a group of highly skilled Level III instructors who are training to become Eastern Examiners.
 They are chosen by way of a demanding and competitive tryout.
 They receive training that focuses on sharpening their skiing skills, their teaching skills, their people skills, and their professional knowledge.
 The goal is to develop highly effective clinicians to deliver a wide range of educational events to the membership.

-Eastern ACE Team
+ACE Development Team

 The ACE (Advanced Children’s Educators) staff is a highly trained and very experienced group of snowsports educators specializing in Children’s snowsports education.
 The ACE Team is responsible for delivering the Children’s focused events throughout the season.
 In addition to delivering these events, the ACE Team plays a key role in working with the entire education staff regarding Children’s snowsports education.